pablohpsilva/NextTinyRXStore/README.md

 # NextTinyRXStore 🚀

-**Performant, SSR-friendly reactive state management library for Next.js applications.**
+**Performant, SSR-friendly reactive state management library for Next.js applications with zero dependencies.**

-NextTinyRXStore combines the power of RxJS with React's latest hooks to deliver lightning-fast state management that works seamlessly on both server and client.
-No more hydration mismatches, no more dynamic imports, just pure reactive bliss.
+NextTinyRXStore delivers lightning-fast reactive state management that works seamlessly on both server and client.
+Built with custom reactive primitives for maximum performance and minimal bundle size.
+No more hydration mismatches, no more external dependencies, just pure reactive bliss.

 ## ✨ What Makes It Shine